 Location Intelligence (LI) is the insight gained from visualizing and analyzing geospatial data.
 Layering location-specific data such as demographics, traffic, environment, economics, and weather on a smart map or dashboard reveals unique insights.

 Location Intelligence is made possible by geographic information system (GIS) technology, which allows users to manage, visualize, and analyze geospatial data.
 LI software—such as GIS smart maps, apps, and dashboards—makes sharing location-based insights with executives and decision-makers easy.
 Analysts and data scientists use sophisticated location technology as an essential business intelligence tool to combine and investigate all kinds of data.

 Examples of LI use cases include finding optimal locations in retail site selection, managing assets in real-time, supply chain optimization, and building or maintaining vital infrastructure.

 Visualizing and analyzing data on a map using a location intelligence system reveals linkages and patterns for a more precise knowledge of a situation or system.

-Here are some of the basic tasks of the LI model: spatial analyzes, cartographic visualizations and mapping, location scoring, analysis and creating of service areas, statistics based decision-making, and customer mapping.
+Here are some of the basic tasks of the LI model: spatial analyzes, cartographic visualizations and mapping, location scoring, analysis and creation of service areas, statistics-based decision-making, and customer mapping.